May 31, 2017

 It’s getting to that time of year when it is time to re-evaluate your wardrobe situation.
 With spring comes spring clean, and for all you fellow fashionable gentlemen out there the clothes should be your number one priority.
 As the year goes on we tend to get lazy when it comes to general clothing maintenance, and the attitude to taking care of our closets becomes so much more relaxed.
 While the word ‘relaxed’ has mostly positive connotations, in relation to your wardrobe it is never a good association.
 So it’s time to shake yourself off, wake yourself up and kick start those old but good habits of military precision wardrobe maintenance.
 After all, you need to make room for new purchases.
 In this two part article we look at the ways to clear out and organise your clothes and the wardrobes that house them.

 Have you ever opened the doors of your wardrobe with the fear of an avalanche of garments falling about your head?
 We all have.
-A while ago I tackled the storage space problem by purchasing another wardrobe, while this temporally dealt with the space issue there was still a big issue left unattended.
+A while ago I tackled the storage space problem by purchasing another walk in wardrobe Perth, while this temporally dealt with the space issue there was still a big issue left unattended.
 The biggest issue of a fashion conscious gent is the inner hoarder.
 We all have one creeping in the dark recesses of our style consciousness and it isn’t anyone’s friend.
 This is why it is good to get rid of the old to make plenty of room for the new.
 Getting rid of things is probably one of the hardest things to do, because if like me you can become emotionally invested in your clothes and how they make you feel.

 This is why maintaining an inner dialogue about fashion is imperative in order to give you the freedom to throw away out dated and unworn pieces.
 Think about this: even if tomorrow, James Franco is seen on the cover of GQ wearing a pair of bright green chinos because they were suddenly deemed fashion forward, are they your style?
 What was on trend and may have suited you in the past may not be what looks best on you now, so it’s time to cleanse yourself of the pieces that you don’t need any more.